Ski, Norway: History

 Archeological remains from settlements dating as far back as 11,000 years have been found in the Ski and Ås areas.
 Stone Age tools are still being found when fields are ploughed, and Ski has more than 300 registered ancient historical artifacts.

 From the Middle Ages and up to modern times the areas of Kråkstad and Ski were originally administered as medieval church parishes, and each have a medieval stone church from the 1150s.
 During the 19th century, Kråkstad was the political and administrative centre of the municipality.

-On July 1, 1931 the rural, but rapidly growing municipality of Kråkstad was split into two separate municipalities.
+On July 1, 1931, the rural, but rapidly growing municipality of Kråkstad was split into two separate municipalities.
 The village of Ski was chosen as the administrative centre of the northern part, thus giving its name to the new municipality.
 The village of Kråkstad remained the administrative centre of the southern part, retaining its original name.

 By 1964 Ski had developed into a busy town and trading hub for the surrounding, rural areas.
 Ski municipality had by far outgrown its southern neighbour economically and population-wise.
 Consequently, on January 1, Kråkstad was officially absorbed into Ski municipality, ceasing to be a municipality of its own.
 Today, the name "Kråkstad" simply refers to the village, just southeast of the much larger town of Ski.

-Coat-of-arms
+Coat of arms

-The current coat-of-arms was approved on December 19, 1986.
+The current coat of arms was approved on December 19, 1986.
 It was based on a logo used since 1979.
 It was designed to reflect the original meaning of the name "Ski" - thus depicting three silver horse heads arranged in a triskelion on a blue background.

 Geography

-Ski is located south of Oslo in Akershus county.
-It borders Oslo to the north, Oppegård to the west, Enebakk to the east, Ås to the south-west and Hobøl to the south-east.
+Ski is located in Akershus county, south of Oslo.
+It borders Oppegård Municipality to the west, Enebakk Municipality to the east, Ås Municipality to the south-west and Hobøl Municipality to the south-east.
 Ski is an inland municipality and is separated from the Oslofjord by Oppegård and Ås.

 The landscape is dominated by rolling hills, covered in forest and farmland interspersed with settlements.
 In fact, 102.12 of the total of 165.5 square kilometres of land area belonging to the municipality are forest.
 Apart from the town of Ski, other notable settlements are the villages of Kråkstad and Siggerud, and the larger, sub-urban area of Langhus.

 Both major roads leading from Oslo through eastern Norway to Sweden, the E6 and E18, pass through Ski, as well as the main southbound railway line.